ndrakita/bookshelf-app/README.md

 <h1 align="center">Bookshelf App</h1>

+<p align="center"> [DICODING SUBMISSION]
-<p align="center"> Bookshelf App is a dynamic website for managing Books built using JavaScript and allow to save key/value pairs in a web browser using localStorage. </p>
+  Bookshelf App is a dynamic website for managing Books built using JavaScript and allow to save key/value pairs in a web browser using localStorage. </p>

 ## Screenshots